 The Last Chance Mercantile (LCM) has been closed since March 2020 and it will not re-open under District management.
 The District is negotiating with a third party to assume responsibility for the operation of the LCM.
 The new management is planning on a re-opening of the LCM in the first quarter of Fiscal 2022.
-There will not be any revenue coming to the District after the re-opening of the LCM under new management.
+There will not be any revenue coming to the District after the re-opening of the LCM under new management however the parties are negotiating a revenue sharing arrangement in lieu of a building rental agreement.